 - Two closed-book quizzes will be given on the seventh and twelfth weeks of the semester.
-Exact date of each quiz will be announced a week before the quiz. - There will be a closed-book final exam during Finals week, covering all of the course materials. - Students may bring one two-sided sheet of notes to the quizzes and the final exam.
-The quizzes and the final exam must be completed individually, in accordance with the NJIT Honor Code. - Each problem on the quizzes and the final exam will be graded individually.
+Exact date of each quiz will be announced a week before the quiz. - There will be a closed-book final exam during Finals week, covering all of the course materials. - Students may bring 5 two-sided sheet of notes to the quizzes and 7 sheets to the final exam.
+The quizzes and the final exam must be completed individually, in accordance with the NJIT Honor Code. - Each problem on the guizzes and the final exam will be graded individually.

 A missed quiz will be averaged into the final grade as zero, unless an excuse is obtained.
-Excuses are granted only for very serious circumstances attested to by the NJIT administration, verifiable and significant medical problems, religious holidays, and also serious personal situations, such as deaths in the family.
+Excuses are granted only for very serious circumstances attested to by the NJIT administration, verifiable and significant medical problems, religious holidays, and also serious personal situations.
 A student who has been excused will be required to take a makeup exam.